Panama 2022 - Week 6

 We all had a day off.
 A proper day off.
 Up to now it’s only been possible to leave the island and get back the same day by taking the cargo boat.
 This provides just a two hour window in Gamboa whilst it restocks.
 They’ve now updated the boat schedule with a whole fleet of boats, including a 6:30am water taxi to Gamboa and a 5:30pm return boat.

-We took the 6:30am boat, arrived at 7:00am and spent a couple of hours along pipeline road.
-This started very well with new and interesting species popping up every few minutes, but by 8:00am the temperature began to rise and the bird calls began to drop and we saw fewer less and less.
-Kane came along with us today, and as an entomologist with minimal interest in birds he found our excited reactions quite amusing.
-El had said she thought she was fairly into birds until she met me and Paddy.
-I wouldn’t say I was that obsessed, it's just that Paddy and I are now locked into a competition to see the most species.
-It's a good way to pass the time when you spend most of your time stuck on an island.
+We took the 6:30am boat, arrived at 7:00am and spent a couple of hours wondering along pipeline road.
+This started very well with new and interesting species popping up every few minutes, but by 8:00am the temperature began to rise and the bird calls began to drop and we saw less and less.
+KL came along with us today, and as an entomologist with minimal interest in birds he found our excited reactions quite amusing.
+EJ thought she was fairly into birds until she met me and PC.
+I wouldn’t say that we're obsessed, it's just that PC and I are now locked into a competition to see the most species, which, at the halfway point of this trip is starting to heat up.
+It's a good way to pass the time when you spend most of your time stuck on an island full of birds.

 We then headed to the café in Gamboa for a coffee stop before heading up to the Rainforest Resort.
 STRI residents have a tradition of sneaking in to use tho pool so we thought we’d give it a go.
-We spent about an hour in the pool, which was bliss, although we got a bit sun burnt.
-To make up for our ill gotten pool usage we had lunch in the restaurant, getting mains, puddings, cocktails and coffees.
-It was a treat day.
-Including tip we spent around $150 dollars between us, more than a fair exchange for access to the pool.
+We spent about an hour in the pool, relaxing and burning.
+To make up for our ill gotten pool usage we had lunch in the restaurant, getting mains, puddings, cocktails and coffees which we felt was a more than fair exchange for access to the pool.

 As we finished a monumental rain shower passed through for about 40 minutes.
-Once it moved on we headed back to the boat, stopping at the shop en route to stock up on island supplies.
+Once it moved on we headed back to the boat, stopping at the shop en-route to stock up on island supplies (snacks and sweet treats).
 On the way we had a good view of a very grumpy looking Capybara.
-We’d seen some in the distance from the resort restaurant, including one with a Caracara sitting on its back, but this one was up close.
+We’d seen some in the distance from the resort restaurant, including one with a Caracara sitting on its back, but this one was up close and didn't look pleased to see us.

 Day 40 – 01/11/22

-It was my turn in the lab agains whilst the others went into the forest.
+It was my turn in the lab again whilst the others went into the forest.
 We’re a bit behind on pod measuring, but I managed to clear some of the backlog.
-I went to collect the camera trap, expecting to find it dead after a few days recording, but it was still going.
+Once finished, I went to collect the camera trap from the forest, expecting to find it dead after a few days of recording, but it was still going.
 I had a quick flick through the videos, and to my delight there were two videos of an Ocelot.
 One where you could just see it walk out of shot and another where it walks right past the camera.
 There were also videos of Coati, Aguti, Paca, a Possum and a Red Brocket deer.
 I’ll recharge the batteries and put it out again somewhere different next time.

 Day 41 – 02/11/22